Diamondcreeper098/Basicpong/README.md

 # Basicpong
-A ping made with qb64
+A pong made with qb64